larry-athey/lora-cmd-ctrl/README.md

 The LCC mission control server can schedule individual commands or scripts to run at specific times.
 However, in the case of single board computers such as the Raspberry Pi _(or clones)_ this requires the addition of a real time clock module to be added.

 ### Scripting
 The LCC remote control commands are completely open ended and are easy to create.
 These commands can be sent as a single shot instance, or they may run in a sequence, both of which can also run repeatedly.
+Each LCC receiver module has a cache to hold 15 commands at a time.